greywolf1499/diss-pqc-mls-exp/README.md

 -   **Operations Benchmarked**: Group creation, member addition (from sender and receiver perspectives), self-updates, member removal, and application messaging.
 -   **Location**: `pqc-openmls/`

 The benchmark suite is highly configurable, allowing for tests across different ciphersuites and group sizes.
-For detailed instructions on running the benchmarks, please see the `pqc-openmls/openmls/benches/Readme.md` file.
+For detailed instructions on running the benchmarks, please see the `pqc-openmls/openmls/benches/Readme.md` file, or [click here](pqc-openmls/openmls/benches).

 ## How to Use This Repository